Mythical-Github/UnrealAutoMod/README.md

 * Supports loading from json file, so you can have multiple projects easily
 * Logging
 * Colorful printouts
-* Ability to run headless
+* Ability to run in the background, with no windows

 <h2>🛠️ Installation Steps:</h2>